-We may experience difficulty in integrating recent or future acquisitions into our operations.
+We may experience difficulty in integrating future acquisitions into our operations.

-We completed the acquisitions of the subsidiaries now comprising our TGA Operating Unit and our Aerospace Operating Unit during January 2006.
-We may pursue additional acquisitions in the future.
-The successful integration of newly acquired businesses into our operations will require, among other things, the retention and assimilation of their key management, sales and other personnel; the coordination of their lines of insurance products and services; the adaptation of their technology, information systems and other processes; and the retention and transition of their customers.
+The successful integration of any newly acquired businesses into our operations will require, among other things, the retention and assimilation of their key management, sales and other personnel; the coordination of their lines of insurance products and services; the adaptation of their technology, information systems and other processes; and the retention and transition of their customers.
 Unexpected difficulties in integrating any acquisition could result in increased expenses and the diversion of management time and resources.
 If we do not successfully integrate any acquired business into our operations, we may not realize the anticipated benefits of the acquisition, which could have a material adverse impact on our financial condition and results of operations.
 Further, any potential acquisitions may require significant capital outlays and, if we issue equity or convertible debt securities to pay for an acquisition, the issuance may be dilutive to our existing stockholders.